 B.J.
-Mendelson, is a speaker, marketing strategist, and author.
-His books include Social Media Is Bullshit from St. Martin’s Press and The End of Privacy from Curious Reads.
+Mendelson, is a keynote speaker and author.
+His books include Social Media Is Bullshit from St. Martin’s Press and Privacy: And How We Can Get It Back from Curious Reads.

 Mendelson first received attention in the late 2000s for turning his financial struggles during The Great Recession into media coverage with appearances in The New York Times, Newsweek, The Los Angeles Times, and others.